UWC2-APIDOC/to-do-service-au24/docs/Quickstart_wuf.md

 1. Create some more tasks for your new user.

 ### Get the tasks for a user
-Now we'll use the service to get all the tasks we created for our new user.
-This is a good check to see one way this API is used.
+Now we'll use the To-Do service to get all the tasks we created for our new user.
+This demonstrates a new way to get tasks from the To-Do service.
 1. Add the `user_id` that was returned in the [first section](#enroll-a-new-user) of this tutorial to a cURL request to the `tasks` resource.
    ```shell
     curl http://localhost:3000/tasks?user_id=7